 Money and Bankroll Management

 There are many articles on the internet about money management systems and bankroll management strategies with different approaches, however, we recommend that you use our method while following our picks.
-Bettingresource uses 1 to 10 unit staking plan with 10 units being the top rated full stake play.
-Using our picks with our 3% compounding strategy explained further below in this article can help you double your bankroll on average every 2 months.
-This 2 month period can be brought down to about 1.5 month if you use the 4 to 5% compounding strategy.
-Now lets discuss the money and bankroll money management for our picks.
+We use a 1 to 10 unit staking plan with 10 units as the top rated full stake play.
+Using our picks with our 3% compounding strategy explained further below in this article will help you double your bankroll on average every 2.5 months.
+This means, if you start with a $2500 bankroll, you can expect your bankroll to reach $5000 with in 2.5 months and then to $10,000 with in 5 months.
+This spreadsheet will show our money management in action with our regular picks and how it rapidly grows the bankroll in a period of 6 months.
+Now lets get on to discuss the money/ bankroll money management:

 Choose a bankroll that you can afford.
 Once you have the starting bankroll, don't bet any more than 3% of your starting bankroll on a single bet -- this means, the max bet (10 unit bet) is no more than 3% of your bankroll.
 So each unit is 0.3% of the bankroll.
 Here is the table: 1unit=0.3%, 2unit=0.6%, 3unit=0.9%, 4unit=1.2%, 5unit=1.5%, 6unit=1.8%, 7unit=2.1%, 8unit=2.4%, 9unit=2.7% and 10unit=3%.
 Now that we release only the 10 unit picks, the rest of the scale does not matter--you will simply bet 3% of your bankroll on each pick.